 Using UV Filters:

 To use a UV filter with the hood that comes with the lens, you have to screw the filter onto the lens and then screw the lens hood onto the filter.
-So, you need to ensure you get a UV filter with front threads.
+So, you must ensure you get a UV filter with front threads.

 If you purchase the additional lens hood, then you get a two-part kit – A threaded barrel that screws onto the lens that also has threads for the UV filter.
 You’ll attach your UV filter to this barrel, then attach the barrel to the lens.
 Then the hood lays over the top of the barrel and has a thumb-tightening screw.
 It’s pretty fancy.